Jump to topic

 The average cost of a dental implant is anywhere between $1,000 and $4,500.
 This price typically includes the implant (artificial tooth root), the abutment (support post), and the dental crown (false tooth).
 If bone grafts are needed, the cost of treatment will increase.

-In some cases, a patient may need more than one implant, and the total cost for treatment can add up to $10,000 or more.
-Fortunately, there are alternative options available to help people find low cost dental implants.
+Fortunately, there are alternative options available to help people find low cost dental implants:

 Dental insurance plans reduce the cost of dental care and help people maintain excellent oral health throughout life.
-Insurance also enables patients to spend less money “out of pocket” and detect oral diseases early on.
+However, there are pros and cons to dental insurance:

-However, there are ways to get low-cost dental implants without dental insurance:
+If you can't afford dental insurance, there are other ways to get low-cost dental implants: